Last updated: 3/7/23 | March 7th, 2023

 With delicious food, incredible history and architecture, perfect weather, and a lively nightlife, Barcelona is a city that can entertain anyone.

-It is one of the best cities in all of Spain.
-To help you make the most of your next visit, here are my favorite 25 things to see and do in Barcelona.
+To help you make the most of your next visit, here are the best things to see and do in Barcelona.
 They will give you a feel for the city, allow you to eat all the best food, and get you away from the overbearing crowds!

 1. Take a Free Walking Tour

 I love free walking tours.
 I think they are the best way to get to know a new city and I always try to take one anytime I go somewhere new.
-You’ll get to see the main sites, meet other travelers, and chat with an expert local guide.
+You get to see the main sights, meet other travelers, and chat with an expert local guide who can share their insider tips and advice.
+Just be sure to tip your guide at the end!
 My recommended walking tour companies in Barcelona are:

 2. Get Lost in the Barri Gotic